Barbara Jo Allen: Animation

 She also did voices for animation, especially for the Walt Disney Animation Studios, most notably as the voice of Fauna, the green fairy, in Sleeping Beauty (1959), Goliath II's mother in Goliath II (1960), and the Scullery Maid in The Sword in the Stone (1963), her final film role.

 Hollywood Walk of Fame

 As Vera Vague, Allen has two stars on the Hollywood Walk of Fame, one for motion pictures at 1720 Vine Street and one for radio at 1639 Vine Street.
-Both were dedicated February 8, 1960.
+Both were dedicated on February 8, 1960.

 Personal life

 Allen's first marriage was to actor Barton Yarborough.
 They had one child together, Joan.
 In 1946, the couple co-starred in the two-reel comedy short, Hiss and Yell, nominated for an Academy Award as Best Short Subject.
-Allen married lumberman Charles Hopper Crosby October 19, 1931, in Reno, Nevada.
+Allen married lumberman Charles Hopper Crosby on October 19, 1931, in Reno, Nevada.

 Death

-Allen died September 14, 1974, aged 68, in Santa Barbara, California.
-She was cremated at Santa Barbara Cemetery on September 17 and her ashes were scattered in the Pacific.
+Allen died from natural causes on September 14, 1974, aged 68, in Santa Barbara, California.
+She was cremated at Santa Barbara Cemetery on September 17 and her ashes were scattered in the Pacific Ocean.